Ola Jordan: Highest and lowest scoring performances per dance

 DJ Spoony is the only celebrity not to appear on this list.

 Jordan first appeared on Strictly Come Dancing during the show's fourth series in 2006, partnering DJ Spoony.
 They were eliminated in the third round, a result which disappointed some of the audience.
-In series five she danced with Scottish rugby player Kenny Logan while her husband James danced with Kenny's wife, TV presenter Gabby Logan.
+In series five, she danced with Scottish rugby player Kenny Logan while her husband James danced with Kenny's wife, TV presenter Gabby Logan.
+This was the first time two married couples had competed against each other.
 Kenny was voted out of the show on the ninth week while Gabby Logan was voted out earlier, in the fourth week.
 Jordan was knocked out of series 6 in week seven of the competition, with her partner GMTV presenter Andrew Castle.

-In January–February 2009 Jordan danced with Kenny Logan on the Strictly Come Dancing Tour and in series 7, she partnered reporter Chris Hollins, reaching the final and beating rivals Ricky Whittle and Natalie Lowe to become the 2009 champions.
+In January–February 2009 Jordan danced with Kenny Logan on the Strictly Come Dancing Tour, and in series 7, she partnered BBC television sports reporter Chris Hollins, reaching the final and beating rivals Ricky Whittle and Natalie Lowe to become the 2009 champions.
 Their prize was a Strictly Come Dancing glitter ball.
-Jordan and Hollins became affectionately known as "Team Cola" by viewers and on the show, with Cola being a portmanteau of "Chris" and "Ola".
+Jordan and Hollins became affectionately known as 'Team Cola' by viewers and on the show, with Cola being a portmanteau of 'Chris' and 'Ola'.

 Jordan partnered magician Paul Daniels in the eighth season of the show; they were the second couple to be voted off.
 For Children in Need 2010, Jordan partnered Harry Judd from the band McFly for a one-off Strictly special, dancing a Paso Doble.
 The couple won, beating Rochelle Wiseman of The Saturdays and her partner Ian Waite.

-In the ninth series of the show she was partnered with former Wales international footballer Robbie Savage.
+In the ninth series of the show, she was partnered with former Wales international footballer Robbie Savage.
 They were the ninth couple voted out on 4 December 2011.

 In September 2012, during the show's tenth series, Jordan was partnered with EastEnders actor Sid Owen.
 The couple were eliminated on Halloween week in October 2012.

 For the eleventh series in September 2013, Jordan competed with former Hollyoaks actor and singer Ashley Taylor Dawson.
 They got as far as the 11th week before being voted out.

 In September 2014, for the show's twelfth series, Jordan was partnered with wildlife expert, presenter of the popular children's show Deadly 60 and its spinoffs, Steve Backshall.
 They were eliminated in week 9 (22/23 November 2014).
 On 7 October 2014, Jordan and Backshall appeared on BBC Radio 1's Innuendo Bingo.

 On 5 September 2015, Strictly Come Dancing revealed Jordan would dance with sports commentator and Olympic medalist Iwan Thomas for the upcoming thirteenth series.
 They were the first couple to leave the competition on 4 October 2015.
-Shortly after their elimination Jordan announced this was to be her last series of Strictly Come Dancing as she would not be returning in the following series.
+Shortly after their elimination, Jordan announced this was to be her last series of Strictly Come Dancing as she would not be returning in the following series.
 She made her last appearance when she was featured in a group dance for the Series 13 Final.